John C Flavin

 I kept joking, still unafraid, still clueless.
 Then I thought it would be funny to sing the lyrics to a song we both liked at the time.
 We were into the 80’s rock music: The Cars, AC/DC, Van Halen, The Pretenders, and, of course, all the staples from the 60s and 70s, like Zeppelin, Journey, The Who, The Beatles, and so on.

 One song that we both knew by heart was by a one-hit wonder Head East, who’s one hit was called “Never Been Any Reason.”
-It’s a terrible song now, but we’d play it loud, often, and sing the whole thing together.
+It’s a terrible song, but we’d play it loud, often, and sing the whole thing together.
 Half the song was the chorus:

 “Save my life,